MarcoLuw/k8s-security-workshop/README.md

 ## Module 4.
 Code Security
 ### 1. Vulnerability Scanning & Intrusion Detection
 - What it does?
-- About CVE scanning
+(Definitions, Threats, Benefits)

 ### 2. Scanning Container Images for CVEs
+- What is CVE?
 - **CVE Scanning with Trivy** (Scans container images for known CVEs)
-- **CVE Scanning in M9sweeper** (Extending security automation & policies)

 ### 3. Runtime Intrusion Detection
 - **Project Falco** and Intrusion Detection (Detecting abnormal behavior in clusters)